 SciNet is a parallel computing resource, and our priority will always be parallel jobs.
-Having said that, if you can make efficient use of the resources using serial jobs and get good science done, that's good too.
+Having said that, if you can make efficient use of the resources using serial jobs and get good science done, that's acceptable too.
 The GPC nodes each have 8 processing cores, and making efficient use of these nodes means using all eight cores.
 As a result, we'd like to have the users take up whole nodes (e.g., run multiples of 8 jobs) at a time.
 The easiest way to do this is to bunch the jobs in groups of 8 that will take roughly the same amount of time.

-As before, start by loading required modules if this is not done in your .bashrc:
+As before, load the modules in your .bashrc:

-'''

 module load intel

-'''

-'''

-ifort -03 -xHost dojobX.f -c -o dojobX.o

-icc -03 -xHost dojobX.c -c -o dojobX.o

-icpc -03 -xHost dojobX.cpp -c -o dojobX.o
+ifort -03 -xHost dojobX.f -c -o dojobX.o icc -03 -xHost dojobX.c -c -o dojobX.o icpc -03 -xHost dojobX.cpp -c -o dojobX.o ifort dojobX.o -o dojobX icc dojobX.o -o dojobX icpc dojobX.o -o dojobX

-'''

-'''

-ifort dojobX.o -o dojobX

-icc dojobX.o -o dojobX

-icpc dojobX.o -o dojobX

-'''